Registering a Telegraph Node

 The script creates a transaction that calls the smart contract's

-function, registering your node.The transaction will fail if:
+addSignerfunction, registering your node.The transaction will fail if:

 The process waits and checks every 10 seconds until all funds are confirmed.
+The minimum required amount is 0.01 ETH on all the supported networks

-Step 5: Success Verification
+Step 4: Success Verification

 Once the smart contract transaction is mined and confirmed, your node is registered.